SkoolNotes/Taproot/2020HIST201/KBhHIST201MasonCh1n2.md

-* Old France
-	* "Acien régime" => 17th to 1789 Frace
-	* Strict grid of social hierarchy resulted due to birthright
-	* Societal organization explained by Great Chain of Being
-		* Entire world organized structurally
-		* God at the top, rocks at the bottom
-			* In which, King on the top — God's divine representative ("L'état c'est moi" — the state is me)
-			* French societies organized into three castes — "estates"
-				* First Estate => clergy; enjoyed high status
-				* Second Estate => aristocracy; provided military and monetary support
-					* *Les Grands*: largest landholders w/ large houses
-					* *Seigneurs*: provincial nobles who simply owned estates in the countryside
-				* Third Estate => 97% of the population
-					* Production!
-					* Reproduction!
-					* Work!
-					* Relatively prosperous, but <40% owned land
-					* Most rented land from lords as tenant farmers/sharecroppers
-				* Economy generally rural + dominate by subsistence farming
-	* No national currency, nor system of weights and measures, nor a market
-	* Network of highways existed, but not very efficient
-	* Economic policy guided by merchanitilist theory
-		* Notion that precious metals holdings is the ultimate goal
-		* Encouraged development of manufacturing to provide for global market
-		* Development of the new *bourgeoisie* class — small merchants and shopkeepers
-	* Theory came under challenge by newer things like the free market theory
-		* Adam Smith's free market economy/baurseiosie challenged mercantilistic economy
-		* Old France very Roman Catholic
-			*  Church owned large amount of resources => almost 10%
-			*  Monarchs crowed in cathedrals
 * 1700s balance of power
 * European nations began to make international alliances
 * Shifted power to prevent any one country from becoming too powerful